 The main reason why blood in the vascular system remains fluid is the presence of endothelium.

-Endothelium actively participates in a large number of physiological and pathological processes, is an active participant in hemostasis, works to decrease thrombosis and if damaged, promotes thrombosis through the exposure of blood to tissue factor.
+Endothelium actively participates in many physiological and pathological processes, is an active participant in hemostasis, works to decrease thrombosis, and, if damaged, promotes thrombosis through blood exposure to tissue factors.

 This prostaglandin works to keep the vessels open (vasodilation).

-It also prevents platelet aggregation by acting on platelets to increase cyclic adenosine monophosphate, which effectively reduces the amount of thromboxane A2 that has procoagulant activities.
+It also prevents platelet aggregation by acting on platelets to increase cyclic adenosine monophosphate, effectively reducing the amount of thromboxane A2 that has procoagulant activities.

-When platelets come into contact with collagen, they produce adenosine diphosphate, which further promotes platelet aggregation.
+When platelets contact collagen, they produce adenosine diphosphate, further promoting platelet aggregation.

 The endothelium produces nitric oxide in response to adenosine diphosphate of activated platelets.

-This nitric oxide works to maintain vasodilatation, which decreases the likelihood of coagulation.
+This nitric oxide works to maintain vasodilatation, decreasing coagulation likelihood.

-Protein C is released from the endothelium in response to thrombin, acts to inactivate some of the coagulation factors.
+Protein C is released from the endothelium in response to thrombin and acts to inactivate some coagulation factors.

 A substance similar to heparin is produced on the surface of endothelial cells that acts to inactivate thrombin.

-The endothelial cells act to help the dissolution of the clot, releasing plasminogen activators, this is a key molecule involved in the breakdown of clots after they have formed.
+The endothelial cells help dissolve the clot, releasing plasminogen activators; this is a key molecule involved in the breakdown of clots after they have formed.

-When the endothelium detects an acute loss of isometric tension, in response, as a biomechanical signal it generates reactive oxygen species, which are responsible for coordinating the process of closing the microheride.
+When the endothelium detects an acute loss of isometric tension, in response, as a biomechanical signal, it generates reactive oxygen species, which are responsible for coordinating the process of closing the microbicide.